pghilardi/atom-python-virtualenv/README.md

 ## To-Do List

  - [ ] Add support to Windows
- - [ ] Add support to show the current virtualenv in the status bar
  - [ ] Add support to use PIP to install new packages

 This project is on initial development.
 Feel free to contribute reporting bugs, improvements or creating pull requests.